29th June, 2021

 Each diagram (step) is placed in sequential order leading to the next step and so on.

 Businesses use flowchart SOPs when their processes are too complex to be described in simple sentences and when there could be multiple outcomes possible at specific points throughout the process.

 Now that we have a better idea about SOPs, let’s look at a few pointers to help you decide if your business needs this level of documentation or not.
-We’ll start by asking – which kind of companies use SOPs the most?

 In general, most businesses can benefit from having SOPs.
 There are always some business processes that should be standardised as you scale your business operations.

 Businesses tend to use SOPs for the following reasons:

 Considering the above, manufacturing businesses, the military, the aviation industry, food and beverage establishments, and the pharmaceutical industry (to mention a few) use SOPs the most.

 In fact, regulatory bodies like the USA’s Food and Drug Administration (FDA) have specific SOP guidelines for pharmaceutical companies.
 In addition, SOP documentation is a usual requirement for organisations that want ISO certification.

 On the other hand, if your business fits the following model, then you don’t necessarily need to write SOPs: